lsst-dm/scipi_docs_prototype/assembleccd.rst

 This task assembles sections of an image into a larger mosaic.

 The sub-sections are typically amplifier sections and are to be assembled into a detector size pixel grid.
+This is done overall by calling the ``lsst.ip.isr.assembleCcdTask.assembleCcd`` method.

+After this primary method is called, one can do some further processing through methods such as ``lsst.ip.isr.assembleCcdTask.setGain`` which will renormalize the gain across the amps, if requested, and set gain metadata, ``lsst.ip.isr.assembleCcdTask.setWcs``, which will set output WCS equal to input WCS (adjusted as required for the image coordinates (i.e. FITS header keyword datasecs) not starting at lower left corner, and ``lsst.ip.isr.assembleCcdTask.postprocessExposure``, which will set exposure non-image attributes, including WCS and metadata and display exposure (if requested).

 The assembly is driven by the entries in the raw amp information.
-The task can be configured
+The task can be configured to:
-to:

     - return a detector image with non-data (e.g. overscan) pixels included.